dabapps/redux-requests/README.md

 };
 ```

-If you need to pass additional parameters to the Axios call, We supply an additional function `requestWithConfig`.
+If you need to pass additional parameters to the Axios call, we supply an additional function `requestWithConfig`.
 Using this you can pass any additional option that Axios can handle.

 * `actionSet` - Async action set.
 * `axoisConfig` - Axios configuration object as described in [the axios documentation](https://github.com/axios/axios).